Bishwa-nath/MIT-6.00.1x-Introduction-to-Computer-Science-and-Programming-Using-Python/README.md

 [edX](https://www.edx.org/) is the platform where you will get this course.

-You will get a certificate if you are verified user.
+You can participate Midterm and Final exams if you have upgraded to a Verified Certificate.

 In this course you will learn: